 Getting Started With Billing

 The DrChrono platform revolves around patient appointments.
-It works this way since that is the way you interact with patients and in turn, bill them for your care.
+It works this way since that is the way you interact with patients and in turn, bill for the care provided.

 To get started, fill out the schedule appointment prompt created through your scheduling portal (Navigation Bar > Schedule > Calendar > + New Event).
 Once you finished entering the basic details of the appointment, hit "Save" and the tabs on the top of the form will become available for you to click on.
 Note: You cannot navigate to other tabs without first completing and saving the basic information in the Appointment tab.